-Alethia and Ryan will be in the US in the spring and summer of 2017, and available to visit congregations.
+Alethia and Ryan will be in the US in the summer of 2018, and available to visit congregations.
 Email them to extend an invitation to speak at your congregation or organization.

 Read Alethia White’s story, Listening to one woman’s journey on World Refugee Day

 Since the Iranian Revolution of 1979, millions of Persian speaking peoples have migrated to other parts of the Middle East, to the United States, Europe, and other areas of the world.
 The migration continues and well over 100,000 Iranians have settled in Germany.
 The Iranian Presbyterian Church in Berlin, in addition to providing worship opportunities in Farsi, helps Iranian refugees and immigrants begin a new life in Germany.
 Ryan and Alethia White will work with the pastor and social worker of the congregation to offer pastoral care to those who are now making Germany their home.
 They will also collaborate with ecumenical partners to provide training and continuing education opportunities for leaders of the Presbyterian Church in Iran.

 Many Iranians come to Germany seeking asylum because it can be reached overland and because the country has favorable laws for refugees.
 The IranianPresbyterian Church helps refugees navigate the legal system and gain asylum.
 The congregation and the PC (USA) collaborate with Berliner Missionswerk and other Christian organizations in outreach ministries to the Iranian newcomers.
 They help them with the challenges of resettlement in Europe’s most populous and most industrialized country.

 Ryan and Alethia go to Germany with a special sense of call to pursue Christ’s ministry of reconciliation.